jasonkhanlar/starve-io-extensions/README.md

 * Toggle with F

 * Attempts to automatically follow closest player if anyone is near
+* Enable Caps Lock to switch to Auto follow mode adjust

 ## (7) Copy craft
 * Toggle with M